| National Statistic, Experimental Statistics |

 An interactive map showing the impact of these changes at LSOA level by broad age is provided in Small area population estimates in England and Wales: mid-2017.

-In some local authorities the number of people included in Patient Register data in 2018 has increased or decreased in a large number of LSOAs and MSOAs compared with 2017 data, which may be because of changes in administrative practices or may reflect genuine population change.
+In some local authorities the number of people included in Patient Register data in, say, 2020 has increased or decreased in a large number of LSOAs and MSOAs compared with 2019 data, which may be because of changes in administrative practices or may reflect genuine population change.
 The process of constraining LSOA and MSOA estimates to previously published local authority population estimates means that this pattern is not automatically reflected in the mid-year estimates.

 In a very few circumstances, the underlying Patient Register data have been modified to prevent estimates for age and sex groups in some areas negatively impacting on the estimates of other areas within MSOAs or within a local authority once estimates are constrained to MSOA or local authority totals.